cannin/graph_neural_network_drug_response/README.md

 This is a set of scripts to get data from rcellminer, convert the data for DrugCell, run DrugCell, and explain the results.

+## Brief overview of this repository.

+- [ ] Get data from rcellminer
+- [ ] Preprocess for DrugCell
+- [ ] Run DrugCell
+- [ ] Get Correlation score for GO terms
+- [ ] Get Correlation score for genes
+- [ ] Evaluate each drug response

+---

 ## Procedure

 * Step 1-3 are automatically running by GitHub actions.
 You can use each scripts if you want to run manually.
 * You can get the artifact from [here](https://github.com/cannin/graph_neural_network_drug_response/actions/workflows/data_extraction.yml).

 ### 1. Extraction data using rcellminer.